mttmccb/PostCSSTalk/slides/04-postcss-part1/04-why-is-this-better.md

 * Speed
 * Modularity

-PostCSS is one solution, despite the name, it's much like Sass, it's a pre-processor.
 On it's own it's simply a mechanism to parse CSS, transform it somehow and spit out CSS at the end.
 It's a little like gulp in this sense.

-    PostCSS is a tool for transforming styles with JS plugins.
-These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.

-Created by Evil Martians (Andrey Sitnik).

-Fork of Rework.

 The real power is the in the plugins, you can simply replicate the syntax you were using in Sass.
 But I'd encourage you not to do that.